oracle/cloud-native-devops-workshop/containers/nodejs-rolling-router-wercker/README.md

       - '8080:8080/tcp'
 </pre>

-If you haven't build the image of your own, you can use the YML above as is.
+If you haven't built the image of your own, you can use the YML above as is.

 Deploy the service.